jrruethe/jrruethe.github.io/source/_posts/2014-07-05-blogging-with-octopress.markdown

 > Credits to [Brian Clapper](http://brizzled.clapper.org/blog/2012/02/04/generating-a-table-of-contents-in-octopress/)

 ---
+## Github

+Github repository cards can be embedded into posts to allow easy access to open source software.

+{% raw %}
+    {% githubrepo jrruethe/dockerfile %}
+{% endraw %}

+Results in:

+{% githubrepo jrruethe/dockerfile %}

+---
 ## Video

 Embedding a youtube video can be done by grabbing the video id from the url: